About the Wildflower Inn

 Located in Vermont's Northeast Kingdom, home of Burke Mountain Ski Resort and the Kingdom Trails Mountain Bike Network, you'll love exploring all we have to offer.

-Ok - we know you're looking for some great adventure thrills!
+We know you're looking for some great adventure thrills!
 Look no further than the Wildflower Inn and the Northeast Kingdom.
 We have loads of recreational opportunities just waiting for you to rip it up!
 Below are just some of the adventure opportunities waiting for you right here!

 With over 300 acres, so many amenities and great local attractions to explore, you'll wish you could stay longer!